1 Qualities and abilities of the human spirit

 When you perceive, by watching and listening, you let the events make an impression upon you as being the spirit.
 As a result, a light image, an image of experience, is formed into yourself as the spirit, so that you become aware of your experiences.
 Because you incorporate the outside world into yourself, you get an idea of it.

 If you think, you are able to form light images yourself, which then form your ideas.

 When you feel, you also allow your experiences to become spiritual.
-As a result, your warmth state, which is your state of mind, your mood, is shaped by the nature of your experiences, so that you can have compassion with your fellow human beings.
+As a result, your mental state of warmth, which is your state of mind, your mood or emotion, is shaped by the nature of your experiences, so that you can have compassion with your fellow human beings.

-If you want, then you yourself form such a warmth state in yourself, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, externally and to form them into a certain behavior, in a statement or act.
+If you want, then you yourself form such a state of warmth into yourself, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, externally and to form them into a certain behavior, in a statement or act.